 Our annual whole school topic 'One World Week' allows for the learning of Other Faiths by all year groups.
-Each class studies a different World Religion and is allocated one of the following: Judaism, Islam, Buddhism, Sikhism and Hinduism.
+Each year group studies a World Religion and is allocated one of the following yearly: Judaism, Islam, Buddhism, Sikhism and Hinduism.